Aalto-Electric-Drives/motulator/docs/source/model/grid/filter_and_grid.rst

 AC Filter and Grid Impedance
 ============================

 This document describes continuous-time models of an AC filter and grid impedance.
+The dynamics of the AC filters and grid impedance are modeled in the class :class:`motulator.grid.model.ACFilter`.
+Based on the filter parameters the ACFilter class initializes either an L- or LCL filter.
+The parameters of the AC filter and grid impedance are defined in the data class :class:`motulator.grid.utils.ACFilterPars`.

 L Filter
 --------